 President-Elect.

-Shall assist the President and assume his or her responsibilities at meetings in his or her absence or if he or she is unable to act.
+Shall assist the President and assume their responsibilities at meetings in their absence or if they are unable to act.

 Shall work with the Vice President in general oversight and management of all committees including terms of reference, membership selection, term of appointment, renewal of membership, selection of committee Chairs, minimum and maximum number of committee members and decisions regarding whether the various committee are functional and still necessary.